 It’s hard to predict how difficult it’s going to be to stick to dietary restrictions in another country, especially when the locals may not speak English, and the food items on menus or labelling on packages are possibly indecipherable.

 Travelling as a vegetarian was sometimes harder than I thought.
-There were particular countries we struggled in (damn you, Hungary and Poland) and others that we breezed through (Germany, I love you).
+There were particular countries we struggled in (damn you, Hungary and Poland) and others that we breezed through.

 I’ve been asked by my good friend Erin to put together some info, so in an effort to make it easier for those who haven’t had to travel with dietary restrictions before, I’ve asked a few other travellers to share a few tips on how they manage their diets.